You can usually do things to ease shoulder pain yourself. See a GP if it does not start feeling better after 2 weeks.

 Try either a:

-- pack of frozen peas in a tea towel for 5 minutes, 3 times a day
+- pack of frozen peas wrapped in a tea towel for up to 20 minutes, 3 times a day

-- hot water bottle in a tea towel for 20 minutes, 2 to 3 times a day
+- hot water bottle wrapped in a tea towel for up to 20 minutes, 2 to 3 times a day

 A pharmacist can help with shoulder pain

-- the best painkiller – this might be tablets, or a cream or gel you rub on the skin
+- the best painkiller – this might be tablets, or a cream or gel you rub on your skin

 - other ideas for pain relief and things you can buy to help, like heat and cold packs